indapa/BioinfoPipeline/README.md

 BioinfoPipeline
 ===============

-scripts dealing with bioinformatics pipeline
+Scripts dealing with bioinformatics pipeline.
+They are wrapper scripts to generate shell scripts to submit to the cluster that call various tools from the GATK, MOSAIK, etc ...